seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

   3. [ParaView][]

   to obtain the results listed in sec.
 2.1.
-Note that these three tools (and any other tool used throuhgout any of the tutorials, including the operating system is free (as an “free speech”) and open source (as in “the source code is available”).
+Note that these three tools (and any other tool used throughout any of the tutorials, including the operating system is free (as an “free speech”) and open source (as in “the source code is available”).